-We hold the records of the Highland and Island Emigration Society, 1851-1859, set up by private subscription to alleviate destitution in the Highlands by promoting and assisting the emigration of Highlanders to Australia.
+We hold the records of the Highland and Island Emigration Society set up by private subscription to alleviate destitution in the Highlands by promoting and assisting the emigration of Highlanders to Australia.
 Between 1852 and 1857 the Society assisted almost 5000 men, women and children to leave western Scotland for Australia.
 Their details were recorded in the Society’s passenger lists (NRS reference HD4/5).
-They record the name, age and residence of each emigrant (NRS ref.
-HD4/5).
+They record the name, age and residence of each emigrant.
 You can search index-linked digital copies of these records online for free.
 Please see the Highland and Island Emigration Society records guide on our ScotlandsPeople website for further details.

 A state-aided scheme was set up in the 1880s to assist emigrants from Lewis and Harris to settle in Manitoba, Canada.
 Names of the emigrants involved in this scheme appear in the files of the Department of Agriculture and Fisheries (NRS reference AF51).

 Other references to individual emigrants, including correspondence, may be found scattered among a wide variety of records.
 You should search our electronic catalogue for details.
 There are also publications in the NRS 'History at Source' series which you may find useful: 'The Emigrants', 'The Scots in America', 'The Scots in Canada', 'The Scots in Australia and New Zealand'.